micro-ROS/micro-ROS.github.io/_docs/concepts/benchmarking/results/index.md

 ## From tracing to benchmarking

-The low-level RTOS was instrumented in specific way that provide different categories of benchmarking results (memory, execution, etc...).
+The low-level RTOS (NuutX) was instrumented in a specific way that provides different categories of benchmarking measurements (memory, execution, etc...).
 The gathered data is following the [Common Trace Format](https://diamon.org/ctf/).
-The raw trace is later processed using the [Babeltrace API](https://babeltrace.org/)trace manipulation toolkit.
+The raw trace is later processed using the [Babeltrace API](https://babeltrace.org/) trace manipulation toolkit.
 The data interpretation is up to the user.

 More information about benchmarks results and methodologies are dealt with within the following [document](https://github.com/micro-ROS/benchmarking-results/blob/master/pdfs/OFERA_55_D5.4_Micro-ROS_benchmarks_-_Final.pdf)